fbpx

 Studies on Psychedelic Effects on the Brain

-As seen in recent studies involved with psychedelic compounds, there has been increasing evidence that they can cause changes in brain connectivity patterns associated with positive mood states and improvements in psychological well-being.
-Several clinical trials have demonstrated that psychedelics can help alleviate symptoms of depression, anxiety disorders, post-traumatic stress disorder (PTSD), addiction cravings, and other psychological issues.
-There is also ongoing research to investigate whether psychedelics can facilitate creativity and emotional insight by modifying neural networks that enhance creativity.
+As seen in recent studies involving psychedelic compounds, evidence has been increasing on the changes they cause in brain connectivity patterns associated with positive mood states and improvements in psychological well-being.
+Most clinical trials depict that psychedelics help in alleviating symptoms of depression, anxiety disorders, PTSD, and addiction cravings; hence, they can be seen as treatment for such psychological conditions.
+Research has also been conducted to see whether psychedelics can lead to creativity and emotional insight, through changing neural networks associated with creative abilities.

 Weed is legal in some states, but psychedelics are still considered more dangerous than talking to your ex after a breakup.